senzing-garage/knowledge-base/gists/docker-air-gap-helper/README.md

 ## On non-air-gapped system

+The goal of these steps is to produce a compressed file of `tgz` format containing docker images that can be installed on an air-gapped private docker registry.

 The following steps are performed on an internet-connected system.
 They will not work on an air-gapped system.

-The goal is to produce a compressed file of `tgz` format containing docker images that can be installed on an air-gapped private docker registry.

 This method has been tested on Linux and macOS systems.